+If a formal CN is generated, the lead has included the FBF—with section G completed—in the document issuing package for closure; the lead’s supervisor does not need to sign the FBF since the incorporated changes are approved via the document issuing form (DIF).
+The coordinator replaces the form in ADAMS and closes the FBF with the CN package upon issuance.
+The originator is notified of the closure via a CN notification email (see IMC 0040) which includes reference to the FBF closure.

+Once the document is processed in ADAMS, the coordinator updates the SharePoint database with the closure.

-aintain the inspection program feedback databaserovide status reports to management and staff when requested.
+The coordinator maintains the inspection program feedback database and provides status reports to management and staff when requested.
+Ongoing status of open and closed FBFs is provided in the ROP Data Trending Dashboard linked to the (non-public) NRR Inspection Program Feedback Forms site.

-07.04 Document Lead (ection ):
+07.04 Document Lead (sections F and G):

+The lead completes the initial review detailed in section 07.03a and responds to the Inspection Manual coordinator by email with either acceptance or rejection—with a reason provided for the rejection based on the criteria.

-eview the FBF, contacts the originator early in the process with a potential draft response, and works with the originator to fully understand the feedback.
-The draft response should describe how the document lead intends to address the issue if accepted or provide an explanation why the recommendation may not be accepted FBF rejected.
-The draft response is .
+The lead reviews the FBF, contacts the originator early in the process with a potential draft response, and works with the originator to fully understand the feedback.
+The draft response should describe how the document lead intends to address the issue if accepted or provide an explanation why the recommendation may not be accepted (FBF rejected).
+The draft response is replaced in ADAMS.

 The draft response may include a possible date that the changes will be incorporated in any program documents affected.

-iscuss FBF issues with supervisor to confirm categorization and priorities. pdates the FBF the Inspection Program Feedback Forms SharePoint , and contacts the originator to discuss and propose an alternative solution, as necessary.
+The lead discusses FBF issues with their supervisor to confirm categorization and priorities.
+The lead updates the FBF in ADAMS, provides updates for the non-public Inspection Program Feedback Forms SharePoint list, and contacts the originator to discuss and propose an alternative solution, as necessary.

-recommend that a FBF review panel be convened.
+The lead or their supervisor may recommend that a FBF review panel be convened to elicit comments by regional staff.

-orward the FBF to the appropriate branch chief for review.
+The lead forwards the FBF to the appropriate branch chief for review if their recommendation is to reject the FBF.

-If an approved FBF generates the need for changes to inspection program documents, follows the process outlined in IMC 0040.”
+If an approved FBF generates the need for changes to inspection program documents, the lead follows the process to revise documents as outlined in IMC 0040.”

-07.05 Document Lead’s Supervisor (Section ):
+07.05 Document Lead’s Supervisor (Section G):

-Provide input regarding prioritization of FBFs.
+Provides input regarding prioritization of FBFs.

-Regularly review open FBFs on the Inspection Program Feedback Forms Share Point page and contact the document lead regarding any processing delays and decides work should be reprioritized as appropriate.
-Ensure that document leads address FBFs to meet the timeliness goals specified in section 0801-06.
+Regularly reviews open FBFs on the Inspection Program Feedback Forms Share Point page and contacts the document lead regarding any processing delays and decides whether work should be reprioritized as appropriate.
+Ensures that document leads address FBFs to meet the timeliness goals specified in section 0801-06.

-Perform final review on closure for all , including its incorporation into program documents.
-Recommend inspector training, as appropriate.
+Performs final review on closure for all FBFs, including its incorporation into program documents.
+Recommends inspector training, as appropriate.

-equests that a F review panel be convened.
+Requests that a FBF review panel be convened when regional input is desired.

 07.06 Feedback Form Review Panel:

+Consists of regional and HQ FBF approving authorities (may occur during the quarterly TSAB meeting), relevant HQ branch chiefs, and the document lead if applicable.

-iscuss the issue(s) to reach alignment toward resolution.
+Meets to discuss the regional impact of issue(s) raised in the FBF and to reach alignment toward resolution.

-eci within 1 month of the anel’s initial meeting or establishes a new deadline to reach resolution.
+Outcome decision made within 1 month of the panel’s initial meeting or establishes a new deadline to reach resolution.

-Panel Chair, or designee, document the decision on the FBF.
+Panel Chair, or designee, documents the decision in sections E, F, and G on the FBF.

 0801-08 REFERENCES

-IMC 0040, “Prepar, Revisin Issu NRC Inspection Manual”
+IMC 0040, “Preparation, Revision, Issuance, and Ongoing Oversight of NRC Inspection Manual Documents”

+IMC 0608, “Performance Indicator Program”

+Inspection Program Feedback Forms internal (non-public) website

+ROP Feedback Form Dashboard internal (non-public) website

 END